Football clubs

 1948 - 1985

-Formed in 1948 to reintroduce professional football to Hastings and St Leonards.
-Partially named after Hastings & St Leonards United, the club spent their thirty-seven year history competing in the Southern League and went on some famous FA Cup runs.
-The club folded in 1985 due to long term financial trouble.
+The original Hastings United was formed in 1948 to reintroduce professional football to Hastings and St Leonards.
+Partially named after Hastings & St Leonards United, the club spent its 37-year history competing in the Southern League and enjoyed several memorable FA Cup runs.
+Unfortunately, long-term financial difficulties led to its closure in 1985.

 St Leonards (STAMCO)